Women are much more sensitive about their weight than men on college.

 So the next time we get in a war, we'll do it right.

-But while those fears have a real hold on me, I can't help transporting myself back more than 30 years to that day in Vietnam when I felt certain the dominoes would fall throughout Asia and destroy America's strategic position.
+But while those fears have a real hold on me, I can't help transporting myself back more than 30 years to that day in Vietnam and I felt certain the dominoes would fall throughout Asia and destroy America's strategic position.

 I was wrong about those dominoes, as are almost all foreign policy experts.

-The Arab Jihadi terrorists will be more difficult to handle than the North Vietnamese.
+In the first place, the Arab Jihadi terrorists will be more difficult to handle than the North Vietnamese.

 So it's out there.